-- 1. Launch Vivado and create a new project targeting a Versal device as described in this step. - In the Quick Start box in Vivado dialog box select Create Project. - Click Next >. - In the New Project dialog box specify Project Name, Project Location, and click Create project subdirectory. - Click Next >. - In the New Project dialog box select RTL Project and Do not specify sources a this time.
+- 1. Launch Vivado and create a new project targeting a Versal device as described in this step. - In the Quick Start section, select Create Project. - Click Next. - In the Project Name page, specify Project name, Project location, and check Create project subdirectory. - Click Next. - In the Project Type page, select RTL Project and Do not specify sources a this time.

-- Click Next >.
+- Click Next.

-- In the New Project dialog box choose a default part.
+- In the Default Part page, choose a default part.

-- Click Next >.
+- Click Next.

-The New Project Summary dialog box is displayed.
+The New Project Summary page is displayed.

-- Click Finish. - When the project setup is complete, navigate to the Flow Navigator window and click IP Catalog under the PROJECT MANAGER heading to add Advanced IO Wizard IP to the project. - 3.
-In the IP Catalog dialog box click OK. - 4.
-In the IP configuration dialog box, leave the IP configurations at default values and click OK to add the IP to the project.
+- Click Finish. - 2.
+When the project setup is complete, in the Flow Navigator and click IP Catalog under the PROJECT MANAGER heading. - 3.
+In the IP Catalog window, search Advanced IO Wizard IP and double-click it to open the Customize IP dialog box. - 4.
+In the Customize IP dialog box, leave the IP configurations at default values and click OK to add the IP to the project.

-Figure 26: IP Configurations
+Figure 26: Customize IP Dialog Box

-- After the IP is added, a prompt appears for generating OOC products for the newly added IP.
+- 5. After the IP is added, a prompt appears for generating OOC products for the newly added IP.
 Click Generate. - 6.
-Navigate to the Sources window and right click the advanced_io_wizard_0.xci file and select the Open IP Example Design option. - 7.
+Navigate to the Sources window and right-click the advanced_io_wizard_0.xci file and select the Open IP Example Design option. - 7.
 Set up the example design by as shown in the following figure.

-Figure 27: IP Example Design
+Figure 27: Open IP Example Design Dialog Box

 - 8. Click OK. - 9.
-In the Flow Navigator dialog box choose the Run Synthesis option under the SYNTHESIS heading. - 10.
+In the Flow Navigator choose the Run Synthesis option under the SYNTHESIS heading. - 10.
 After the synthesis completes, select Open Synthesized Design and click OK. - 11.
-After opening the synthesized design, navigate to Window menu and select I/O Ports.

-The I/O Ports dialog box is displayed. - 12.
+After opening the synthesized design, select Window → I/O Ports.
+The I/O Ports window is displayed. - 12.
 In the I/O Ports window there is an option to open the Advanced I/O Planner tool as shown in the following figure.
 Click the link to configure port placement at bank level.